A1R0NHZ/LockncodeCipher/README.md

 - **Learning Tool**: Assists users in learning different phonetic alphabets and cryptographic techniques.
 - **Data Security**: Encrypts and securely transmits sensitive data.

+## Usage

+Open the Web Application: Navigate to the URL http://127.0.0.1:5000 in your web browser.

+Select Encoding/Decoding Method: Choose from phonetic alphabet options or cryptographic techniques (Caesar cipher, Vigenère cipher, Base64 encoding/decoding, AES encryption).

+Enter Text: Type the text you wish to encode or decode.

+View Results: The encoded/decoded text will appear immediately after you select your desired encoding method or cipher.

 ## Installation

 To run this project locally, follow these steps: